-John Singer Sargent (1856-1925), United States, A Venetian Woman, 1882, oil on canvas, The Edwin and Virginia Irwin Memorial, 1972.37 MyCAM is based on JourneyMaker, the family interactive experience designed and developed by the Art Institute of Chicago.
+John Singer Sargent (1856-1925), United States, A Venetian Woman, 1882, oil on canvas, The Edwin and Virginia Irwin Memorial, 1972.37

+The works of Venetian subjects in this gallery are by American artists.
+Why do you think the Floating City was so appealing?

+MyCAM is based on JourneyMaker, the family interactive experience designed and developed by the Art Institute of Chicago.
 The museum worked with Paperplane Creative and Clifton Labs to bring JourneyMaker to the Cincinnati.
 MyCAM is generously supported by The Ward E. Bullock Endowment for Interactive Education.